The Best Things To Do in Mallorca, Spain

 If you like sunbathing on the beach, this is your place.

 Mallorca is mostly natural, with several natural parks, and when you go there, it would be a shame to miss out on what it offers.

 Below you will find the best places for hiking, biking, outdoor walks, and beautiful views.

 Torrent de Pareis

 It is a torrent that runs through the Sierra de Tramuntana and flows into Sa Calobra.
-It is impressive with its cliffs with walls of about 200 meters, seen from below.
+Its cliffs with walls of about 200 meters are impressive, seen from below.

 The entire route is 3 km, and it is highly recommended to go in the low season since summer gets quite crowded with tourists.

 There are several ways to get there, but the one we chose, in the car through the “Knot of the Tie” to Sa Calobra that I mentioned above, is the most picturesque and exciting.